RicoJia/ricojia.github.io/_posts/2026/2026-02-06-point-cloud-compression-dpcc-decoder-layers.markdown

 - **Directions** are learned as convex combinations over 43 near-uniform sphere directions (from the icosahedron basis).
 - **Scales** and **features** are produced by sub-point convolution.
+  - This is because scale for different regions of the point cloud might be very different.

 ### Step 2 — Predict Upsampling Count